Projectile Aerodynamics models the aerodynamic forces acting on projectiles without compromising their ability to hit targets.

 You can use this feature to simulate curve effect seen in sports such as football, baseball, golf (draw/fade), etc. You can also use it to simulate wind, air drag, or implement creative weapons, like boomerangs.

-Template location: .../Blobcreate/Projectile Toolkit/Templates/Aero Projectile Launcher.prefab
+Location of Aero Projectile Launcher template: .../Blobcreate/Projectile Toolkit/Templates/Aero Projectile Launcher.prefab

-Drag and drop the template to the scene.
+Drag and drop the template to the scene,

-Add your projectile prefab to the inspector property Projectile Prefab.
+Add your projectile prefab to the inspector property Projectile Prefab,

-βxusing Blobcreate.ProjectileToolkit.Aerodynamics;
+xusing Blobcreate.ProjectileToolkit.Aerodynamics;

 public class LaunchController : MonoBehaviour{ [SerializeField] AeroProjectileLauncher launcher; [SerializeField] Transform target; void Update() { launcher.AimAt(target.position); if (Input.GetMouseButtonDown(0)) { launcher.Launch(); } }}

-π‘Tip: We have utilized a quality-of-life feature: From the inspector, you can click on the question icon, it will open your browser and bring you directly here.
+💡Tip: From the inspector, you can click on the question icon, it will open your browser and bring you directly here.

 Projectile Prefab: Projectile you want to launch.
 The projectile must have a Rigidbody component and an AeroRuntime component attached.